evert/evert.github.com/_posts/2024/2024-10-16-using-top-level-await-is-bc-break.md

 This is called a [dynamic import][2] and it's extra annoying, because you can't just put this at the top of your file.
 It returns a Promise, so you can only import these modules 'asynchronously' or in functions.
-So you can't use import a module, and use it.
-You need some kind of deferred initialization logic and your entire CommonJS file itself now needs to be asynchronous.
+The reason is that you can only `await` inside functions in CommonJS files.
+So this syntax prevents importing a "module" and immediately using it.
+To use a module in CommonJS, you'll need some kind of initialization logic.

 Many Javascript packages resort to [shipping both a 'CommonJS' and a 'ESM' version of their code][3] to reduce this kind of annoyance, but not everyone